SmallFriendlyKiwi/dockerfiles/speedtest/README.md

     docker run --rm --net=host sfk/speedtestdocker --list
     docker run --rm --net=host sfk/speedtestdocker --server 2025

-    --server 2025 being the closest geographical server to me

 Yada, yada, yada...

 `--net=host` is not _required_, but if we're wanting to test native performance then we want direct access to the relevant interface without any overhead.